-- Equity capital;

-- Non-distributed benefits or funds;

-- Charges for specific and collective provisions against loans, securities and other types of assets.
+• Charges for specific and collective provisions against loans, securities and other types of assets. e.g. allowances for impairments and loan losses.

 All institutions other than those which are publicly quoted Irish companies should allocate capital and reserves on the basis of the residency of the shareholders (unless otherwise agreed with the Central Bank of Ireland).
 For example, if 25 per cent of a reporting institutions shares are held by Irish residents and 75 per cent by other monetary union residents, the reporting agent should allocate 25 per cent of its share capital and 25 per cent of all its reserves to Irish residents with the remainder of these items shown as attributable to other monetary union residents.